Jack Josey, Owner of Audiobag

-After the station was sold at the end of 1986, Jack opened up an audio production studio in the same building where the radio station was located and named it The Commercial Store.
-He continued to produce commercials -- only this time for stations throughout the U.S. In 2000, new audio services were added such as phone messages on hold as well as audio for videos and slideshows.
-So the name was changed to Audiobag to represent a bag of audio tools (microphone, headphones,a reel of tape).
+After the station was sold at the end of 1986, I opened up an audio production studio in the same building where the radio station was located and named it The Commercial Store.
+I continued to produce commercials -- only this time for stations throughout the U.S. In 1990, new audio services were added such as phone messages on hold and full-length voiceovers for video presentations, and I hired my first employee.
+We changed the name to Audiobag to represent a bag of audio tools (microphone, headphones,a reel of tape).
 The new name also made a nice transition from the bag that The Commercial Store used as a logo.

 In 2020, we adjusted to the pandemic and managed to survive.
 We're optimistic about 2021 and we hope you stay healthy!